claramarino/FD_IAS_threatened_tetrapods/README.md

 # FD_IAS_threatened_tetrapods
-Data and analysis example for profiling insular tetrapods threatened by biological invasions
+Data and analyses example for profiling insular tetrapods threatened by biological invasions

-This repository contains the code and data required to replicate the analyses in [PAPER TITLE]
+This repository contains the code and data required to replicate the analyses in [PAPER TITLE].
+Trait data were previously compiled from multiple sources and missing values were imputed using phylogeny.
+Here is the clean database obtained after all steps of Data implementation (see Fig S2 or Data_cleaning_process.pdf).

-All analyses are documented in FD_insular_tetrapods.Rmd
+Analyses concerning functional diversity are documented in FD_insular_tetrapods.Rmd and trait profiling analyses are compiled in Prof_insular_tetrapods.Rmd